SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 * "Prussian success was due in large measure to the application of new technologies to logistics and warfare"   @[[KBhHIST201MasonCh7]] AA
 * "Despite a steady reduction in its own numbers after 1815, the Royal Navy was at some times probably as powerful as the next three or four navies in actual fighting power. " @[[KBhHIST201KennedyCh4]] BA
 * "The firepower gap, like that which had opened up in industrial productivity, meant that the leading nations possessed resources fifty or a hundred times greater than those at the bottom." @[[KBhHIST201KennedyCh4]] BB
+* "The advanced technology of steam engines and machine-made tools gave Europe decisive economic and military advantages." @[[KBhHIST201KennedyCh4]] BC

 ### The Actual Claim
 Three aspects: embracing Industrialization-tech based military warfare that originated in Europe; promoting free trade and market economy; organizing states under civic top-down nationalism.